Mark Greif

 Mark Greif (born 1975) is an author, educator and cultural critic.
 His most recent book is Against Everything.
 One of the co-founders of n+1, he is a frequent contributor to the magazine and writes for numerous other publications.
 Greif currently teaches English at Stanford University.

 Background and education

 Greif received a BA in History and Literature from Harvard in 1997, after which he received a Marshall Scholarship, which he used to study British Literature and 19th and 20th century American Literature at Oxford through 1999.
 He holds a PhD in American studies from Yale.

 Stanford

 Greif is associate professor of English at Stanford University.

+Winner of the Morris D. Forkosch Prize for the best first book in intellectual history (2015).

 n+1

 In the fall of 2004, along with fellow writers and editors Keith Gessen, Chad Harbach, Benjamin Kunkel, and Marco Roth, Greif launched the literary journal n + 1.
 Greif has served as both an editor and writer for the journal, contributing essays on a wide variety of topics: politics, sociology, Radiohead.
 In 2010, he described the journal's mission: “We are creating a long print archive in an era of the short sound bite.”